This is our story

 At the heart of the distillery sits our 500L Copper Pot Still ‘Charlie’, which has been designed and manufactured to our own specification, sourced locally from Speyside Copper Works based in Elgin and LH Stainless based in Keith.

 As well as using traditional methods, the Distillery also houses a state-of-the-art semi-automatic bottling line, complete with a batch code laser so that every bottle produced has full traceability.

 We strongly believe in quality over quantity, that is why we only produced 600 bottles per batch to maintain absolute quality and integrity of our spirit.

 We are consistently challenging ourselves.
 We ensure that our products are made to the upmost quality and are sourced responsibly and sustainably.

-This meticulous approach is used across our business from the freshest purified water from Loch Ness to the handpicked botanicals, to the finished packed product leaving our Distillery.
+This meticulous approach is used across our business from the freshest purified water to the handpicked botanicals, to the finished packed product leaving our Distillery.

 We strongly believe in championing and supporting the individual.
 We work with independent farmers and suppliers who provide us with the ingredients and processes that make our small batch spirit's unique and responsibly sourced.